-Necrosis of skeletal and cardiac muscle may occur in association with viral diseases such as equine influenza and equine infectious anemia.
+Necrosis of skeletal and cardiac muscle may occur in association with viral diseases such as equine influenza Equine Influenza Equine influenza is highly contagious and spreads rapidly among naive horses.
+Horses 1–5 yr old are the most susceptible to infection.
+Orthomyxovirus A/equine-2 was first recognized in 1963... read more and equine infectious anemia Equine Infectious Anemia Equine infectious anemia (EIA) is a noncontagious infectious disease of equids caused by a virus of the same name.
+Clinical outcomes range from subclinical to a range of signs of variable severity... read more .
 In most situations, viral-induced muscle damage represents a component of systemic multiple organ system involvement.
 Equine influenza 2 has been found to cause severe rhabdomyolysis, and equine herpesvirus 1 has been reported to induce primary muscle stiffness and clinical signs resembling exertional rhabdomyolysis.

 Horses that acquire Anaplasma phagocytophilum from tick infestations can rarely develop clinical signs of severe muscle stiffness in addition to fever, malaise, and limb edema.
-Hematologic findings include anemia, thrombocytopenia, neutropenia, morula visible in granulocytes, and marked increases in serum CK and AST levels.
-A diagnosis is confirmed by PCR testing of blood for A phagocytophilum.
-A direct toxic effect of A phagocytophilum on muscle cells is postulated.
-Treatment should include IV oxytetracycline and supportive care.
+Hematologic findings include anemia, thrombocytopenia, neutropenia, morula visible in granulocytes, and marked increases in serum CK and AST activities.
+A diagnosis is confirmed by PCR assay testing of blood for A phagocytophilum.
+A direct toxic effect of A phagocytophilum on muscle cells is postulated; however, many Quarter Horses with A phagocytophilum and rhabdomyolysis have tested positive for the MYH1 mutation causing myosin heavy chain myopathy.
+Treatment should include oxytetracycline (7 to 10 mg/kg, IV slowly, every 24 hours for 7 to 10 days) and supportive care.

 A variety of clostridial bacteria can sporulate at the site of an injection or deep wound, causing focal muscle swelling and systemic toxemia in horses.
-Clostridium septicum, C chauvoei, C sporogenes, and mixed infections are associated with a high fatality rate, whereas C perfringens type A has a mortality rate of 20% with early and aggressive treatment.
+Clostridium septicum, C chauvoei, C sporogenes, and mixed infections are associated with a high fatality rate; C perfringens type A has a mortality rate of 20% with early and aggressive treatment.
 Clostridial spores may lie dormant in skeletal muscle, or spore deposition directly into the tissue may occur in association with penetration.
-If suitable necrotic conditions exist, the spores convert to the vegetative form, releasing powerful exotoxins.
-Within 48 hr, horses show depression, fever, toxemia, tachypnea, and swelling and variable crepitus at the injection site.
-Tremors, ataxia, dyspnea, recumbency, coma, and death may occur in the next 12–24 hr.
-Myocardial damage occurs in some horses.
-Hematology and serum biochemical analyses usually reflect a generalized state of debilitation and toxemia (eg, hemoconcentration and a stress/toxic leukogram may be present).
-Serum CK and AST are usually moderately increased; however, they often do not reflect the toxicity of clostridial myonecrosis.
+If suitable necrotic conditions exist, the spores convert to the vegetative form, releasing exotoxins.

 Ultrasonographic evaluation of swollen areas may reveal fluid and characteristic hyperechoic gas accumulation.
 Aspirates of affected tissues examined via direct smears or fluorescent antibody staining should show characteristic rod-shaped bacteria.
 Anaerobic bacterial culture of freshly acquired samples may also be of value.
 Cut tissue from the affected area may reveal abundant serosanguineous fluid with an odor of rancid butter.
-At postmortem, swelling, crepitus, and autolysis are rapid, and bloodstained fluid is often seen discharging from body orifices.
+At postmortem examination, swelling, crepitus, and autolysis are rapid, and hemorrhagic fluid is often observed discharging from body orifices.

 Wound fenestration and aggressive surgical debridement over the entire affected area is required for successful treatment.
-Additional treatment includes high doses of IV potassium penicillin every 2–4 hr until the horse is stable (1 to 5 days), combined with or followed by oral metronidazole along with supportive fluid therapy and anti-inflammatory agents.
+Additional treatment includes high doses of potassium penicillin (30,000 to 60,000 U/kg, IV, every 2–4 hours until the horse is stable [1 to 5 days]), combined with or followed by metronidazole (20 to 25 mg/kg, PO, every 6 hours for 20 days) along with supportive fluid therapy and anti-inflammatory agents.
 Extensive skin sloughing over the affected area is common in surviving horses.